ssiddhantsharma/nise-grad/README.md

   parity-checked JAX LigandMPNN port ([jligandmpnn](https://github.com/ssiddhantsharma/jligandmpnn)).

-The method, the controlled study, and a de novo protein-small-molecule affinity benchmark are written up in the companion paper (under review); this repo holds the code and the scored data behind every number.
+The method, the controlled study, and a de novo protein-small-molecule affinity benchmark are written up in the workshop paper (under review); this repo holds the code and the scored data behind every number.

 ## Install
 ```